VaibhavUpreti/MetaSync/README.md

 > There are internal enrichment automation requirements towards metadata into Atlan, such that any change in the Atlan entity triggers similar changes to entities connected downstream in lineage from that entity.

-Kafka for Real-time Event Streaming: Set up a Kafka cluster to capture events and changes in the Atlan platform, ensuring that all entity changes are published as events.
+- Kafka for Real-time Event Streaming: Kafka cluster to capture events and changes in the Atlan platform, ensuring that all entity changes are published as events.

-Apache Spark for Stream Processing: Utilize Apache Spark's Structured Streaming to consume data from Kafka topics and process the metadata changes in real-time.
+- Apache Spark for Stream Processing: Apache Spark's Structured Streaming then  consume data from Kafka topics and process the metadata changes in real-time.
 Spark allows for complex transformations and joins.

-Enrichment Logic: Implement custom enrichment logic to process the metadata changes, ensuring that downstream entities are updated accordingly.
+- Enrichment Logic: Implement custom enrichment logic to process the metadata changes, ensuring that downstream entities are updated accordingly.
 This might involve parsing, transformation, and validation.
+Hence various ETL pipelines can be incorporated.

-Cassandra for Metadata Storage: Store the enriched metadata and lineage information in Apache Cassandra, which is optimized for fast writes and real-time data access.
+-  Metadata Storage: Store the metadata and lineage information in S3, Cassandra(optimized for fast writes and real-time data access) and any RDBMS support can be added too.

-Automated Updates: Implement logic to trigger updates to downstream entities based on the changes in metadata.
-Ensure that changes are propagated efficiently to maintain data integrity.
+- Automated Updates: Database transactions trigger updates to downstream entities based on the changes in metadata hence ensure that changes are propagated efficiently to maintain data integrity.

-Monitoring and Scaling: Implement monitoring and alerting to ensure the pipeline's reliability and scalability.
-Use Apache Spark's scaling capabilities to handle increased event load.

 ### 4. **(OUTBOUND, EXTERNAL)** : External Data Access Security with Kafka, Apache Spark, and S3